ILIAS-eLearning/CI-Results/README.md

 https://ilias-elearning.github.io/CI-Results/

 # How does this work
-The "travis.yml" triggers the "run_tests.sh" script in the ILIAS repository, which triggers the "run.sh" script in this repository
+The "travis.yml" triggers the "run_tests_with_reporting.sh" script in the ILIAS repository, which triggers the "run.sh" script in this repository

 ## Create encrypted key with github for Travis.
 * Login to Github with the ci account